-I am a trauma-informed therapist and often work with clients who have experienced difficult life situations.
+David is a trauma-informed therapist and often works with clients who have experienced difficult life situations.
 Through this approach our primary goal is to recognize the presence of trauma symptoms while acknowledging the role that trauma may play in your life.
 The ultimate goal of trauma informed care is to decrease and manage trauma symptoms, to be more comfortable in your body, your mind, around family, friends, work and play.

 Eye Movement Desensitization & Reprocessing (EMDR)